 Our deep interest in teaching should be one of our motivations.
 This should be clearly stated in our personal missions.
 Hence, may I ask: What is your mission as a teacher?
 Have you considered ways on how to write a teacher mission statement?
 Does it include your objective of making your students know that you care about them?

-I would often look at myself in the mirror and ask, ”Am I that passionate to my students?
-Why I am still teaching?
-Why I am staying in this profession knowing its great challenges?
+I would often look at myself in the mirror and ask, ”Am I that passionate for my students?
+Why am I still teaching?
+Why am I staying in this profession knowing its great challenges?
 What’s my focus?
 What is my mission as a teacher?

 What is a mission statement?

 Generally, in the business world, a mission statement is a concise description that articulates a company or a person’s purpose.
-It is a short description telling us why the company or an organization exists.
+It is a short description telling us why a company or an organization exists.
 However, it’s a lot different when we talk about our mission statement as teachers.

-On an honest note, have you created your mission statement ever?
-Do you have it on your table in your classroom or maybe placed it neatly on a frame and displayed it in your classroom?
+On an honest note, have you ever created your mission statement?
+Do you have it on your table in your classroom or maybe place it neatly in a frame and display it in your classroom?

-Then, why is it that most of us often fill our dialogues with fillers when we are asked about our mission statement?
-There are the eh, hmm, yay!
+So why is it that most of us often fill our dialogue with fillers when we are asked about our mission statement?
+They are the eh, hmm, yay!
 What does this mean?
-Why do most of us fumble for words if ever we are asked of our mission statement?
-Perhaps, we should create our teacher mission statement right now!
+Why do most of us fumble for words if ever we are asked about our mission statement?
+Perhaps we should create our teacher mission statement right now!

 What’s the difference between a mission and a vision?

 In our workplace, we are guided accordingly by our school’s mission and vision.
 It’s notably important in maintaining the good standards of the school in the name of providing high-quality education to its clientele.
 If seriously followed, we can say that our school has been implementing educational programs successfully.

 That is why as teachers, as a way of supporting our school’s vision, we should also personally provide ourselves a teacher mission statement to give us a sense of clarity and direction.